PixelCrafters/StartupHealthCheck/README.md

   rails server
 ```

+### Configuring the Application for Development and Test Environments

+We use the [dotenv-rails gem](https://github.com/bkeepers/dotenv) to populate environment variables for development and test environments.
+To configure your application you will need to create a .env file in the root directory of your application.
+See the .env.example file to get started.

+After you have your database schema set up and .env file ready, you can begin running tests with either RSpec (https://github.com/rspec/rspec) or Cucumber (http://cukes.info).

 ### Signing up for Auth0

+In order to log into the site, you will need to set up your application for Auth0.

 Go to [https://auth0.com/] and create a free account.

-Create a auth0 domain.
+1.Create an Auth0 domain.
 You can use your sweet name or whatevs.

-Turn on Facebook, Linked in, Twitter and Google.
-These are the four ways to sign in via Auth0.
+2.Turn on Facebook, LinkedIn, Twitter and Google.
+Don't enable email sign ups.

-Add a new application.
-Click on ruby on rails.
-The friendly name should be We Are YVR.
+3.Add a new application.
+Click on Ruby on Rails.
+The friendly name should be WeAreYVR.

-It will ask you for what you'd like to set up.
+4.It will ask you for what you'd like to set up.
+Turn on Facebook, LinkedIn, Twitter and Google.
+Don't enable email sign ups (we realize this is repetitive, sorry).

 ```
 ![The settings you want for Auth0](/app/themes/weareyvr/assets/images/weareyvr/Auth0SocialConnections.png)
 ```

-The long explanation is already built in.
-You need to grab the keys out of this and put it into .env file.

-Go to Applications, click on WeAreYVR and change the "CHANGE-TO-YOUR-PORT" to 3000.
+5.Go to Applications, click on WeAreYVR and change the "CHANGE-TO-YOUR-PORT" to 3000.
 ```
 ![Settings for Port](/app/themes/weareyvr/assets/images/weareyvr/changeToYourPort.png)
 ```
-Next update the .env file with Domain, Client Id, Callback_url, and Secret.

-### Launching the first server

-Next, open your browser of choice, and visit localhost:3000.
-The first thing to do is sign in with Twitter or Facebook.
+6.you don't need to add all of this code to the application.
+You just need to set the AUTH0_DOMAIN, AUTH0_CLIENT_ID, AUTH0_SECRET and AUTH0_CALLBACK_URL in your .env file.
+You can find these values on this page.

 ### Running Tests

-### Configuring the Application for Development and Test Environments

-We use the [dotenv-rails gem](https://github.com/bkeepers/dotenv) to populate environment variables for development and test environments.
-To configure your application you will need to create a .env file in the root directory of your application.
-See the .env.example file to get started.

-After you have your database schema set up and .evn file ready, you can begin running tests with either RSpec (https://github.com/rspec/rspec) or Cucumber (http://cukes.info).

 To run Cucumber:
 ```